Information Hub

 Members Only

-The iia is an active member of the Canadian Nuclear Isotope Council (CNIC) and the Source Security Working Group (SSWG).
+The iia is an active member of the Canadian Nuclear Isotope Council (CNIC).
 Canada has led the way internationally when it comes to the research, development and production of medical isotopes and pharmaceuticals.
-Most of the global supply of...
+Most of the global supply of cobalt 60 is produced in the Canadian...

 Members Only